Getting started

 tok0 stats

-You’ll see per-command compression ratios, total tokens saved, and a 30-day rolling chart drawn from your local SQLite meter at ~/.config/tok0/meter.db.
-None of this leaves your machine unless you opt into telemetry.
+Per-command compression ratios, total tokens saved, a 30-day rolling chart — all from the local SQLite meter at ~/.config/tok0/meter.db.
+None of it leaves your machine unless you opt into telemetry.

 Common follow-ups

-tok0 doctor— diagnose which hooks are wired and which aren’t.tok0 status— show current bridge state per AI tool.tok0 verify— SHA-256-check every installed hook against tok0’s signed manifest.
+tok0 doctor— which hooks are wired and which aren’t.tok0 status— current bridge state per AI tool.tok0 verify— SHA-256-checks every installed hook against tok0’s signed manifest.

-tok0 init --remove cleanly reverses every hook tok0 installed.
-The binary itself is deleted with the same package manager you used to install it.
+tok0 init --remove reverses every hook tok0 installed.
+Remove the binary with the same package manager you used to install it.